oreinecke/couchgis/README.md

 Documents have to give at least a tiny bit of explanation on what we can expect to find in them.
 Or vice versa, if we look for certain information, it should be obvious which document type covers it.
-Hence the above document is a very very bad examble, since "Use by Area" should surely go to some different document type.
+The above document is a very very bad example, since "Use by Area" should surely go to some different document type.

+By removing `doc.type` or setting it to false-ish, the document is hidden from the map page, but its `GeoJSON` will still be referenceable by other documents.

 ###`doc[doc.type]`

 It is nice to have that property set, because it yields a meaningful title almost all the time.
-And I can not think of any case where it wouldn't make sense to have it set.
+And I cannot think of any case where it wouldn't make sense to use it.
+For all these reasons, the map page uses `doc[doc.type]` as an item title, or `doc.type` if the former is missing.

 ###`doc.time`